 You can also compare Volvo insurance costs with other brands such as BMW and Volkswagen at our car manufacturers hub.

-^^Based on Online independent research by Consumer Intelligence during May 2019.
-50% of consumers could achieve this saving with Compare the Market Motor Insurance.
+^^Based on Online independent research by Consumer Intelligence during August 2019.
+50% of consumers could save up to £247.34 on their car insurance premium.